tbjers/dogstring-action/README.md

 ## Terms of use

-By using this action, Ponicode will send the content of all the Python files of your project to the Ponicode API in order to provide you with relevant information.
-None of your code will be stored, saved or shared with a third-party.
+When you use this action, Ponicode will send the content of all the Python files of your project to the Ponicode API in order to provide you with relevant documentation.
+Some of your code might be stored to improve our prediction models, but it will never be shared with a third-party.

 # How to setup